farmanahmed2007/uik-framework/README.md

 ## Include Files in your project

-Copy and Paste /dist fromm package inside your project Add them in your SCSS Production
+Copy and Paste /dist from package inside your project Add them in your SCSS Production
 OR
 Add them in our HTML Document